neal-p/msse-chem274A-2023_final/README.md

                         Include hydrogen in structures
 ```

+I used `argparse` to handle my command line arguments.
+I am very familiar with the library and it makes it much more explicit how the user should interact with the program by providing command line flags.
+Therefore, I find it a great solution for this type of problem!

 ### Jupyter notebook search

 The same functionality is provided in a jupyter notebook which searches for a query and displays all the matching hits: `MYKit/notebooks/substructure_search.ipynb`.